 NFC, QR Codes and How To Use Them

-QR Codes, short for Quick Reference, are to all intents and purposes the same as barcodes.
-However, whilst a barcode can only hold a very small amount of information, a QR Code can hold a relatively large amount.
+QR Codes, short for Quick Reference, are to much the same as barcodes.
+Whilst a barcode can only hold a very small amount of information, a QR Code can hold more.
 This is becoming more popular as a means of marketing in the media as it has been seen to be more accessible than simply printing a web address; scanning a QR Code with a smartphone using a suitable app can take a user directly to the relevant page on the advertiser’s website.